-For years I’ve been recommending fabric markers as an option for people who don’t want to applique small eyes, but I’ve never recommended a particular brand.
+For years I’ve been recommending fabric markers and paints as an option for people who don’t want to applique small eyes, but I’ve never recommended a particular brand.

 On a recent trip to Joann’s I grabbed one of every black fabric marker and paint they carried.
 Then I brought them home and tested them out on some dinosaur quilt blocks.

 First, let’s talk about the markers.
 That’s definitely the easiest option for eyes.